Now that you have a general overview of what HubSpot is, here’s a bit more detail about the core elements of each part of the platform.

-Marketing: As we’ve been telling you, the marketing platform pulls all of your marketing efforts together into one easy-to-use platform.
+As we’ve been telling you, the marketing platform pulls all of your marketing efforts together into one easy-to-use platform.
 You can build and change your website easily (No coding experience necessary for basic tweaks and adjustments.)
-New marketing campaigns, emails, workflows, social media posts, analytics and reporting, lead management, blogging and content strategy
+New marketing campaigns, emails, workflows, social media posts, analytics and reporting, lead management, blogging and content strategy and keywords are all a part of this end of the tool.

 HubSpot Connect is the HubSpot integration program.
 It features a group of tools you can integrate with HubSpot that make the user experience as valuable and productive as possible.